sales onboarding process

 See why product training is crucial to the success of your sales reps.

-Even with the most efficient employee onboarding, reps are likely more than a little overwhelmed, and a fair amount of what they’re learning is going in one ear and out the other.
+Even with the most efficient sales onboarding process, reps are likely more than a little overwhelmed, and a fair amount of what they’re learning is going in one ear and out the other.
 That’s why it’s crucial that you make it easy for them to find all this information again—and again and again.

 Create and store resources in a centralized location.
 Ideally, that location is in the cloud so that reps can access the most up-to-date resources anytime, anywhere.
 In addition, you can easily compile resources from other reps so that your entire team can share their knowledge in one spot.

-Here are some ideas on types of resources to include in this library:
+Here are some ideas on the types of resources to include in this library:

 It might sound obvious, but be sure you train reps on how to use this gold mine of information once you’ve compiled it.
 Tag and filter content to make it easily searchable.
-Reps spend almost a third of their time searching for or making their own content, both for their own understanding and for sharing with customers.
+Employees spend an average of five hours a week looking for project information, and reps spend about an hour a day just doing administrative tasks—like making their own content, both for their own understanding and to share with customers.
 Give them that time back and allow them to push the deal forward faster by showing them where the central repository is located and how best to navigate it.

 Provide ongoing coaching